 According to WABC-TV, five children suffered serious injuries on October 22 after a van struck them in New Square.
 The accident reportedly happened around 4 p.m., along Brush Lane in the village located in Ramapo.

-Officials said that the van driver from Spring Valley was traveling south on Bush Lane when he lost control of the vehicle and veered into a sidewalk, where five girls were walking.
+Officials said that the van driver from Chestnut Ridge was traveling south on Bush Lane when he lost control of the vehicle and veered into a sidewalk, where five girls were walking.
 The van kept driving after striking the girls, until it came to rest after hitting a utility box.

 The five girls, ages 7 to 9-years-old, were left scattered around the scene of the crash.
 A 9-year-old suffered a serious head injury and was treated at Westchester Medical Center.
 A 7-year-old suffered a broken femur and collarbone along with internal injuries—she was also transported to the Westchester Medical Center.